hcds-itu/DEEPFAKE/README.md

 # Voice cloning

 For voice transformation, we used the open source model So-Vits-Svc-fork.
-We followed the repositories instructions on how to set up the conda environment, and how to train a finetuned model.
+We followed the repository's instructions on how to set up the conda environment, and how to train a finetuned model.
 We sampled approximately 20 minutes of speech of the source, split it into 7 seconds long wav files, and trained the voice model.
 We altered only batch-size and epochs, but this ultimately depends on the compute resources available.
 We used a batch-size of 20 and trained for (x) hours, with (y) epochs, going through (z) samples.

 Github : https://github.com/hcds-itu/so-vits-svc-fork.git